mozilla/gcp-ingestion/docs/architecture/decoder_service_specification.md

 ## Data Flow

 1. Consume messages from Google Cloud PubSub raw topic
+1. Deduplicate message by `uri` (which generally contains `docId`)
+   - Disabled for stub-installer, which does not include a UUID in the URI
 1. Perform GeoIP lookup and drop `x_forwarded_for` and `remote_addr` and optionally `geo_city` based on population
 1. Parse the `uri` attribute to determine document type, etc.